WilliamLi0623/cs246e-notes/Notes/problem_14.md

 }
 ```

-If you want to preserve the fact that `x` is an rvalue reference, so that a "moving" version of `g` is called (if it exists):
+If you want to preserve the fact that `x` refers to an rvalue, so that a "moving" version of `g` is called (if it exists):

 ```C++
 void f(C&& x) {